jupyter/nbconvert/docs/source/nbconvert_library.rst

-@damianavila wrote the Nikola Plugin to `write blog post as Notebooks <http://www.damian.oquanta.info/posts/one-line-deployment-of-your-site-to-gh-pages.html>`__ and is developping a js-extension to publish notebooks via one click from the web app.
+@damianavila wrote the Nikola Plugin to `write blog post as Notebooks <http://www.damian.oquanta.info/posts/one-line-deployment-of-your-site-to-gh-pages.html>`__ and is developing a js-extension to publish notebooks via one click from the web app.